 Sounds typical, isn’t it?
 We all know header bidding will increase CPMs by up to 60%.
 Well, here’s a fact.

 On average, 16% of Alexa’s top 30,000 publishers make mistakes in their Ads.txt and the majority of the errors are syntax-based.

-Even the top publishers with dedicated AdOps team are making the common syntax errors.
+Even the top publishers with a dedicated AdOps team are making common syntax errors.
 One thing is certain.
 Publishers make mistakes, not only in Ads.txt files but also on header bidding set up.

 As an SSP who’s serving publishers across the globe, we know a thing or two about header bidding set up.
 Hence, when we say deploy header bidding, we mean implement header bidding in the right way.
 It includes,

 - Choosing the right number of bidder partners,